 The fellowships are funded by the State Library Victoria Foundation and other program partners, and are awarded annually on the advice of independent expert panels.

-The following fellowships will be offered in 2015:
+The following fellowships have been offered in 2015:

 - Creative Fellowships

 - Centenary of WWI Fellowship

 - Louis Lothian Children's Literature Fellowship (formerly the Children's Books Fellowship)